gonfva/gonfva.github.io/content/en/blog/2010-11-25-corruption.md

 categories: [Politics, Spain]
 ---

 Wow.
-It seems Wikileaks is going to <a href="http://www.reuters.com/article/idUSTRE6AN5HL20101124">publish some documents showing implication of some world leaders in corruption practices</a>.
+It seems Wikileaks is going to [publish some documents showing implication of some world leaders in corruption practices](http://www.reuters.com/article/idUSTRE6AN5HL20101124).
 I don't have any other information but the Reuters piece of news.

 I wouldn't have brought it to this blog if it weren't for the last paragraph of the first page: